Kaddu-Hacker/InfiniteYtViews/README.md

 Automated, Smart, and Human-like YouTube View Simulation!

+> **Infotainment:**
+> - Did you know?
+The Tor network is run by thousands of volunteers worldwide!
+> - Fun Fact: The first YouTube video was uploaded in 2005.
+> - Motivation: Every view counts, just like every effort you make!
+> - Joke: Why did the onion cry?
+Because it was peeled by Tor!

 This script helps simulate views for your YouTube videos and shorts using Tor for IP rotation, with a focus on mimicking human-like behavior. **This script is intended for Linux systems only.**

 **GitHub:** [https://github.com/Kaddu-Hacker/InfiniteYtViews](https://github.com/Kaddu-Hacker/InfiniteYtViews)